johnlumley/jwiXML/README.md

 John Lumley

-2022oct11
+2022nov06

-This is the README for the *j*ωiXML  *Invisible XML* processor to run from an XSLT program executing in a browser, using SaxonJS and a custom-constructed ixml 'engine' written in JavaScript.
+This is the README for the *j*ωiXML  *Invisible XML* processor, version 1.0.1, to run from an XSLT program executing in a browser, using SaxonJS and a custom-constructed ixml 'engine' written in JavaScript.
 It contains the necessary JavaScript library, an XSLT 'stub' set of functions to invoke from XSLT, and a simple sample application.
 An [interactive iXML 'workbench'](https://johnlumley.github.io/jwiXML.xhtml) is also available.